 An advantage of General Motors’ regional divisional organizational structure is the flexibility of the business in responding to regional market variations.
 For example, each regional segment can implement a set of strategies suited to the conditions of the regional market under consideration.
 Another advantage of the corporate structure is its support for General Motors’ ability to separately focus on its financial services business and its automotive business.
 These advantages optimize the company’s effectiveness in growing the sales of its automobiles in the global market.

 Despite such advantages, General Motors’ organizational structure has the disadvantage of limited support for branding consistency at the international level.
 This disadvantage is based on the focus of the corporate structure on regional markets, leading to reduced consistency in branding and marketing throughout the global automotive market.
-A recommendation to address this issue is to develop a suitable marketing campaign that establishes consistency in General Motors’ branding.
+A recommendation to address this issue is to develop General Motors’ marketing mix (4P) in a comprehensive marketing strategy that establishes consistency in branding.
 This recommendation can improve the company’s brand strength.
 For example, through a unified and consistent marketing campaign, General Motors can build stronger brands that attract target customers worldwide.